Absorption of hybrid fibre modes by Cs atoms in quadrupole transitions: Hybrid nano-fiber modes

 where $\theta^{\alpha}=s\beta Z+p \ell\varphi$ is the phase function with $\beta$ the propagation constant.
-In most standard treatments of the guided modes of an optical fibre the vector amplitude function $\mathbfcal{E}(\rho)$ is normally derived using cylindrical polar coordinates.
-It has three components, namely radial, azimuthal and axial components, and is written as $(\mathcal{E}_\rho, \mathcal{E}_\varphi, \mathcal{E}_Z)$.
-The quasi-circularly polarized hybrid modes \cite{marcuse1982light, snyder2012optical, okamoto2006fundamentals, Kien2017,kapoor2000mode} is the type of mode of particular importance here.
+In most standard treatments of the guided modes of an optical fiber the vector amplitude function $\mathbfcal{E}(\rho)$ is normally derived using cylindrical polar coordinates.
+It has three components, namely radial, azimuthal, and axial components, and is written as $(\mathcal{E}_\rho, \mathcal{E}_\varphi, \mathcal{E}_Z)$.
+The quasi-circularly polarized hybrid mode \cite{marcuse1982light, snyder2012optical, okamoto2006fundamentals, Kien2017,kapoor2000mode} is the type of mode of particular importance here.